pagkly/Zed/Investopedia/Investing/Enterprise Value – EV.md

 ## P/E Ratio vs. EV

 The [price-to-earnings ratio](https://www.investopedia.com/terms/p/price-earningsratio.asp) (P/E ratio) is the ratio for valuing a company that measures its current share price relative to its per-share earnings ([[[EPS]]](https://www.investopedia.com/terms/e/eps.asp)).
 The price-to-earnings ratio is also sometimes known as the price multiple or the earnings multiple.
-The P/E ratio doesn't consider the amount of debt that a company has on its balance sheet.
+The P/E ratio doesn't consider the amount of debt that a company has on its [[Balance Sheet]].

 However, EV includes debt when valuing a company and is often used in tandem with the P/E ratio to achieve a comprehensive valuation.